NVIDIA/NVFlare/examples/advanced/job-level-authorization/README.rst

 ____
 * :code:`server1`: NVFlare server
 * :code:`site_a`: Site_a has a CustomSecurityHandler set up which does not allow the job "FL Demo Job1" to run.
 Any other named jobs will be able to deploy and run on site_a.
+* :code:`site_b`: Site_b does not have the extra security handling codes.
+It allows any job to be deployed and run.

 Jobs
 ____